-As we celebrate National Forklift Safety Day, now in it’s eighth year, it’s important to remember that safe forklift practices are vital year-round.
+National Forklift Safety Day is an event held by the Industrial Truck Association that takes place on June 13 in Washington, D.C., and will serve to highlight the lift truck industry’s dedication to safety and education.
+As we celebrate the 10th year of National Forklift Safety Day, it’s important to remember that safe forklift practices are vital year-round.
 Since forklifts are heavy — weighing up to 9,000 pounds — and can be fast (traveling up to 18 mph!) they can become a hazard in the workplace to inventory, their operators, and pedestrians.

 History of Industrial Lift Trucks

 It’s hard to believe that the first real material handling equipment was invented 100+ years ago in 1897!
 This equipment wasn’t what we see today, but merely iron axles and wheels, called a two-wheel hand truck.
 Before that, moving heavy objects even a short distance took an enormous amount of effort and manpower.
 Then, in 1906, the PA Railroad system found a way to put both vertical and horizontal lifting into one machine — the powered platform truck.
 Since then, the lift truck has evolved to become a relied-upon machine in the industrial workplace.